TheInformationLab/Tableau-Trusted-Ticket-Lambda/README.md

 1. Using the [Serverless Framework](https://serverless.com/) with AWS - but you should be able to implement it with any Cloud Provider
 2. Clone repo `git clone https://github.com/TheInformationLab/Tableau-Trusted-Ticket-Lambda`
 3. Rename serverless_dev.yml to serverless.yml (so remove the \_dev), populate it with your org ID and app name
+4. Send POST request to serverlessDomain/tableau/ticket with a Content-Type of 'application/json'
+5. POST request should contain server, username, site(optional), ip(optional)

 ## Configure Tableau Server